 Overall Merit of Student Collaboration (SC), if proposed.
-This factor will include an assessment of whether the scope of the SC follows the guidelines in section 5.5.3 of the AO.
-The criteria to be used to evaluate the SC component and a discussion of those criteria are described in the document Explanatory Guide to the NASA Science Mission Directorate Educational Merit Evaluation Factors for Student Collaboration Elements, Version 1.1, which can be found in the Discovery Program Library.
+This factor will include an assessment of whether the scope of the SC follows the guidelines in Section 5.5.3 of the AO.
+The factors to be used to evaluate the SC component and a discussion of those factors are described in the SMD Policy Document on Student Collaboration (SPD-31), document Explanatory Guide to the NASA Science Mission Directorate Educational Merit Evaluation Factors for Student Collaboration Elements (Version 1.1 September 2007), [Amended March 23, 2020] which can be found in the Discovery Program Library.